Logo

 But for those who are more comfortable with risk, going onto a variable rate mortgage can be a better option.
 It can be cheaper in the long run to have a variable rate mortgage, although your monthly payments may fluctuate in the amount you pay month to month.
 You can go onto a variable rate mortgage, and then choose to fix when mortgage interest rates go down later down the line, securing a lower rate.
 However, they could also go up in this time period, which is why it depends if you are comfortable taking this risk, and have the cash to cope with the amount you pay each month fluctuating.

 If you’re ready to get the ball rolling and find the right mortgage for you, get in touch with Tembo.
 Buying with a small deposit or worried you won’t pass lenders’ affordability checks?
 We can help with that too.
 We’re experts when it comes to alternative ways to get on the ladder.
-So whether you’re interested in exploring options like guarantor mortgages, private equity loans or shared ownership, or want to know what options are available, kickstart your journey with Tembo today by making a plan.
+So whether you’re interested in exploring options like guarantor mortgages, private equity loans or shared ownership, or want to know what options are available, kickstart your journey with Tembo today by getting your own free recommendation.

 FAQs